SOLSTICE is Edge Hill University’s Centre for Excellence in Teaching and Learning (CETL).

 - Maintaining a Senior SOLSTICE Fellow in an expert advisory capacity in each Faculty with responsibility for supporting strategic development of TEL

 - Continuing the SOLSTICE TEL Fellowship Scheme, with Fellows acting as champions, advisors and members of the Validation and Audit Standing Panel

 - Sustaining provision of TEL professional development activities through the collaborative activities of the Learning Services Learning Technology Development Team, Fellows, Visiting Professors and other external experts

 - Continuing to support and organise the annual conference

 - Securing an administration base for conference and professional development activities and income generation related to SOLSTICE activities

-- Progressing affiliation with the Teaching and Learning Development Unit and its research and development work through practice-based research and development of seminars and conferences
+- Progressing affiliation with the Centre for Learning and Teaching (CLT) and its research and development work through practice-based research and development of seminars and conferences

 - Having SOLSTICE and hence TEL represented through designated membership of key university committees